melissamcewen/glass_spider/README.md

 * [Grunt](http://gruntjs.com/)- task runner
 * [Gulp](http://gulpjs.com/)- task runner/automater

+The final version of this theme will contain base files/documentation for the Libsass(Node), Bower, and Gulp-based workflow.

 ### Style
 Sample styles are done with Markdown formatted commenting for use in Markdown-based [Styleguide](https://github.com/davidhund/styleguide-generators) generators.